mitre/fhir-exercises/Exercise_4/docs/part-3.md

 The FHIR® standard is developed and maintained by the (Health Level Seven®)  HL7® organization.

 ???
 Example "More about FHIR®"
-    HL7 FHIR is a robust and comprehensive standard, but for the purposes of this tutorial here is a very simplified view.
+    HL7 FHIR® is a robust and comprehensive standard, but for the purposes of this tutorial here is a very simplified view.

-    * FHIR defines a set of **Resources** that can be exchanged.
+    * FHIR® defines a set of **Resources** that can be exchanged.

     * These Resources are structured data building blocks that group together commonly used and related data fields.

     * Examples of Resources are things like `Patient`, `Encounter`, `Condition`, `AllergyIntolerance`, `Medication`, `Procedure`, and `Observation`.
 Some of these concepts should be familiar from Part 1.
-FHIR defines over 140 resources.
+FHIR® defines over 140 resources.

-    * FHIR also defines an **Application Programming Interface (API)*** which is a way for applications to programmatically query and request data Resource by Resource.
+    * FHIR® also defines an **Application Programming Interface (API)** which is a way for applications to programmatically query and request data Resource by Resource.

-    * While FHIR defines these Resources and API, it also specifies that a large majority of the features are optional.
+    * While FHIR® defines these Resources and API, it also specifies that a large majority of the features are optional.

     * A lot of optionality can be a good thing, but with exchanging health data for a particular use-case, that optionality and flexibility allows for too much ambiguity and differences.
-Therefore, the FHIR community also develops **Implementation Guides** to specify exactly how FHIR should be used for many real-world use-cases.
+Therefore, the FHIR® community also develops **Implementation Guides** to specify exactly how FHIR® should be used for many real-world use-cases.

 > More information and an overview can be found here: [https://www.healthit.gov/sites/default/files/2019-08/ONCFHIRFSWhatIsFHIR.pdf](https://www.healthit.gov/sites/default/files/2019-08/ONCFHIRFSWhatIsFHIR.pdf){target=_blank}